lainie-ftw/temporal-failure-proof-python/03-module-03/assignment.md

 2. Turn on Real World Mode, and move some money between accounts.
 What do you notice as the end user?
 3. Start the daily processing by hitting the **Start Daily Batch 🚀** button.
 This will execute multiple transfers.

+Be sure to check out the Account History section and the Transaction Progress section.
+These are using Temporal searches and queries to get the data in the UI.
+Details about how that works are given in the next section.

 Take a look at the workflows in the [button label="Temporal UI" background="#444CE7"](tab-3) - note that failures are still occurring while Real World Mode is turned on.

 ## Step 3: Now, let's see how it works with Temporal!